besterjoes/salt-lake-civic-intelligence/README.md

   *Official portal with limited historical and search features.*

 ## 📬 Contact
-Created by [Your Name] (2025) as part of an open-source civic intelligence initiative.
+Created by [Ben Jones] (2025) as part of an open-source civic intelligence initiative.
-Reach me at [your-email@example.com] or visit my [GitHub profile](https://github.com/your-profile) for questions or collaboration.
+Reach me at [bennywjones23@gmail.com] or visit my [GitHub profile](https://github.com/besterjoes) for questions or collaboration.